The Best... Album in the World...Ever!

 The Best...
 Album in the World...Ever! is a compilation album brand from Circa Records (trading under the 'strategic marketing' brand name of EMI Records/Virgin Records).
+It was the brainchild of marketer Stephen Pritchard at Virgin Records.

-Usually the album's title is made of the main title, genre and maybe issue number (so albums would include The Best Ibiza Album in the World...Ever!, The Best Rock Album in the World...Ever! etc.), however on a number of indie music collections the genre aspect was replaced by a full list of artist names.
+Usually the album's title is made of the main title, genre and maybe issue number (so albums would include The Best Ibiza Album in the World...Ever!, The Best Rock Album in the World...Ever! etc.).
+However, on a number of indie music collections, the genre aspect was replaced by a full list of artist names.
 Due to this, these were just normally listed as The Best Album in the World...Ever!, and featured many Britpop acts, as well as dance acts such as Chemical Brothers.

 Although most albums use the Album in the World...Ever! suffix, some towards the late 1990s change the suffix to Anthems...Ever!, with a plural on the theme (example the album The Best Celtic Anthems...Ever!).
 Some even just use ...Ever! as a suffix (such as The Best TV Ads...Ever!)

 Many of the albums in the series were compiled by Ashley Abram.

 History

 The series started with The Best...Dance Album in the World...Ever!
-(1993) which was a success.
-The Dance strand lead to a fourteen volume subseries.
-Other more successful subseries were Air Guitar, Sixties, Club Anthems and the aforementioned alternative rock Best...Album in the World Evers.
+(1993) which was a success, spending four weeks at number one on the UK Compilation Chart and ending up as the third biggest selling compilation of the year.
+The Dance strand led to a fourteen volume subseries.
+Other successful subseries included Air Guitar, Sixties, Club Anthems and the aforementioned alternative rock Best...Album in the World Evers.

 The Best Club Anthems...Ever!, featuring house, big beat, techno and electronica was released in 1997, and there have been 16 sequels.
 One difference from The Best Dance Album in the World..Ever! and The Best Club Anthems...Ever series is that Club Anthems originally had its tracks mixed, although this stopped beginning with 2003's Very Best Club Anthems release.

 The Best Air Guitar Album in the World...Ever!, referred to in retrospect as Air Guitar I, released 5 November 2001, was compiled by Brian May.
 A sequel was released in November 2002 and another in November 2003, the latter proclaiming itself to be the last Air Guitar Album in the World...Ever!.
 Both sequels were again compiled by Brian May.
 In 2005, a 3CD The Best of the Best Air Guitar Album in the World...Ever! was released.
 Whilst Air Guitar III proclaimed to be the final volume, the liner notes written by May in The Best of the Best start with "OK, we lied."